W4H33D/HACK-NOTES/TryHackMe/Overpass_2.md

 ```

-==Here is a fun Tip about WireShark If you just click on the packet where the attacker interacts with the bash rev-shell like that packet where the attacker uses the "ls" command.
+> Here is a fun Tip about WireShark If you just click on the packet where the attacker interacts with the bash rev-shell like that packet where the attacker uses the "ls" command.
 Right Click on that packet and it will open a drop-down menu, You will see an option named "Follow" Hover into that option and you will see a Sub-drop-down menu.
-You will see an option "TCP stream" Click on it or You can just use "Ctrl+Alt+Shift+T" on that packet and you will see all the bash command the attacker uses in a clean bash like format==
+You will see an option "TCP stream" Click on it or You can just use "Ctrl+Alt+Shift+T" on that packet and you will see all the bash command the attacker uses in a clean bash like format

 ## Task 2  Research - Analyze the code

 Now that you've found the code for the backdoor, it's time to analyze it.

 Q1: What's the default hash for the backdoor?

 **Hint: Variable values!**

 ```